makbarramadhan62/System-Administrasi-Server/Modul 3/Modul3.md

   ansible-playbook -i hosts install-laravel.yml -k
   ```

-- Enter into lxc ubuntu_landing by typing `sudo lxc-attach ubuntu_landing` and go to the **landing** directory by type `/var/www/html/dev/landing`. `nano vm`.
+- Enter into lxc ubuntu_landing by typing `sudo lxc-attach ubuntu_landing` and go to the **landing** directory by type `/var/www/html/dev/landing; nano vm.local`.
 Add syntax to record CNAME with subdomain dev like syntax as below.
 Then restart it with command `sudo /etc/init.d/named restart`.

   ```
   ;